aws-deepracer-community/deepracer-for-cloud/docs/droa.md

 Delete a model.
 Only models with status `READY` or `ERROR` can be deleted.

 ```
-droa-delete-model <modelId> [--force]
+droa-delete-model <modelId> [-y/--yes]
 ```

-Without `--force`, you are shown the model name and status and must type the model name to confirm.
+Without `--yes`, you are shown the model name and status and must type the model name to confirm.
 Deletion is asynchronous — the model transitions to `DELETING` status.

 ---